Guys, I don’t know if I’ve been obnoxious as I possibly can be about it yet, but let me try: I’m going to Japan.

 Thankfully, I haven’t had to draw on these points.
 I hope everyone I know and love stays incredibly healthy forever and ever.

-Because I haven’t had to draw on those points, though, the initial stash has seen one devaluation, and I’m getting to the point where I need to spend some.
+Because I haven’t had to draw on those points, though, the initial stash has seen one devaluation.
+I’m getting to the point where I need to spend some.
 So in the near future, off to Japan I go.

 To be honest, I’ve thought about using some points for this purpose for a while now.
 But it’s finally at the point where I really need to.